How to activate and use Windows Boot Manager?

 • Restart your computer to apply the changes.

-Method 2: Enable and Disable Windows Boot Manager by System Properties
+Method 2: Enable and disable the Windows Boot Manager via system properties

 • Open system properties.
-To do this, right-click on the Start menu and choose System .
-Then click Advanced System Settings in the left pane.
+To do this, right-click the Start menu and choose System .
+Then click Advanced system settings in the left pane.

 Advanced system settings

-• Start tab , click the Settings .
+• On the Start , click the Settings .

-• the Show list of operating systems for check box and set the menu display time in seconds.
+• Check or uncheck the " Show the list of operating systems for" and set the menu display duration in seconds.

-How to boot from USB disk in Windows 8/10?
+How to boot from a USB drive in Windows 8/10?

-If you want to reinstall Windows 7 on your computer that is equipped with Windows 10 or Windows 8/8.1, you must create a bootable USB disk (or USB stick) containing the Windows 7 ISO image.
-You must then change the BIOS setting for the system to boot from the USB disk.
+If you want to reinstall Windows 7 on your computer, which is currently running Windows 10 or Windows 8/8.1, you need to create a bootable USB drive (or flash drive) containing the Windows 7 ISO image.
+You then need to change the BIOS setting so that the system boots from the USB drive.
 Here are the steps to follow:

-Step 1: Create a Bootable Windows 7 USB Disk
+Step 1: Create a bootable Windows 7 USB drive

 • Download the Windows 7 ISO image from the official Microsoft website.
-You must enter the product key for your version of Windows 7 to download it.
+You will need to enter your Windows 7 product key to download it.

-• Rufus software , which allows you to create bootable USB disks.
+• Rufus software , which allows you to create bootable USB drives.

-• Plug your USB drive into your computer and launch Rufus.
+• Connect your USB drive to your computer and launch Rufus.

 • Select your USB drive from the Device .